yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos-yba.md

 1. Select **Nodes**, find the node to be removed, and then click its corresponding **Actions > Stop Processes**.

+### Observe workload remains available

-1. Verify that the details by selecting **Nodes**.
+1. Verify the details by selecting **Nodes**.
 Expect to see that the load has been moved off the stopped node and redistributed to the remaining nodes, as shown in the following illustration:

    ![Read and write IOPS with one node stopped](/images/ce/stop-node-yba.png)